-Extremists launch 2 attacks on U.S., European targets in Somalia
+Extremists launch 2 attacks on military targets in Somalia

 MOGADISHU, Somalia (AP) — Somalia’s Islamic extremist rebels on Monday launched two attacks on U.S. and European military targets, officials said.

-In the first attack, the Somali army says it repelled an attempt by al-Shabab to storm Belidogle military airstrip which hosts Somali and U.S. forces.
-The attack with double suicide bombings which were followed by heavy gunfire across the air base in the Lower Shabelle region in southern Somalia, said Gen. Ahmed Yusuf, a senior Somali military officer based in Lower Shabelle region.
+In the first attack, an estimated 25 fighters of the al-Shabab rebel group were killed when they attempted to storm the Belidogle military airstrip which hosts Somali and U.S. forces, said a Somali intelligence officer, who spoke on condition of anonymity because he was not authorized to speak to the media.

+The attack started with suicide bombings at the gate and around the airstrip and were followed by heavy gunfire across the air base in the Lower Shabelle region in southern Somalia, said Gen. Ahmed Yusuf, a senior Somali military officer based in Lower Shabelle region.

-Somalia’s Islamic extremist rebels, al-Shabab, have claimed the responsibility for the attack.
+Al-Shabab, which is allied to al-Qaida, have claimed the responsibility for the attack.

 The U.S. military uses the Belidogle airstrip base to launch drones that attack al-Shabab targets and to train Somali troops.